Blazeking2001/Hotel-Booking-Analysis/README.md

 ## Hypothesis
 ~ More cancellation occur when price are higher.
-~ When thwre is longer waiting list, customers tends to cancel more frequently.
+~ When there is longer waiting list, customers tends to cancel more frequently.
 ~ The majority of  client are coming from offline travel agents to make their reservations.